-If you live in Waltham, Newton, Needham, or surrounding areas, Assurance Pest Solutions can help you maintain a property free of ants.
+If you live in Waltham, Newton, Needham, or surrounding areas, Assurance Pest Solutions can help you maintain an ant-free property.
 In addition to our pest control solutions, the following tips will help you prevent ant problems:

 - All outdoor trash cans, recycling bins, and compost bins should have locking lids on them.

 - Keep your kitchen clean.
 Ants will see any crumb or sticky spill as an open invitation to make themselves at home.

 - Regularly check underneath sinks to inspect for leaky pipes.

 - Store fruits and vegetables in the refrigerator.

 - Keep pet eating areas neat and tidy, and pick up leftover pet food each evening.